AdaCore/gnatcoverage/testsuite/Qualif/Common/Report/req.rst

   It shall only be present when exemption regions were declared in the sources of interest.

-* The "Analysis summary" section shall expose
+* The "Analysis summary" section shall contain

   * A single synthetic line for each coverage criterion assessed, with a count of the non-exempted violations of that particular criterion.